 - K2.1 Academic Appeals can be submitted on one or all of the following grounds: - 1.
 Procedural irregularity in the assessment process. - 2.
 Bias or perceptions of bias. - 3.
-Exceptional mitigating circumstances, details which were, for good reason, not previously available to the appropriate assessment boards.
+Personal circumstances, details which were, for good reason, not previously available to the appropriate Assessment Boards.